ANALYSIS-G7 Russian oil price cap evolves from revenue squeeze to market anchor

 Crude prices weaken as cap on Russian oil launches Crude prices weaken as cap on Russian oil launcheshttps://tmsnrt.rs/3UARyqe

-(Reporting by David Lawder and Timothy Gardner; Additional reporting by Noah Browning in London; Editing by Heather Timmons and Marguerita Choy)
+(Reporting by David Lawder and Timothy Gardner; Additional reporting by Noah Browning in London; Editing by Heather Timmons, Marguerita Choy and Kim Coghill)

 ((David.Lawder@tr.com; +1 202 354 5854; Reuters Messaging: david.lawder.thomsonreuters.com@reuters.net))